 - Men want to feel masculine, which requires being around femininity.

-- A common cause for relationship trouble is role reversal.
+- A common cause of relationship trouble is role reversal.
 The woman becomes too masculine or the man too feminized.

 - Talking about stress lowers stress levels for women.